wolfitis/sample-blockchain/README.md

 # sample-blockchain

-to be able to work with boltDB run this command
+to be able to work with boltDB run this command and then import the package
 ```
 $ go get github.com/boltdb/bolt/...
 ```